ori-orion/orion_semantic_map/semantic_mapping/src/Docs.md

        - Fields within `metadata`:
           - `metadata['obj_uid']`: Within consistency checking, `obj_uid` is the object uid from objects that we want to sent into the `CRSS_REF_UID` field within an observation.
           - `metadata['prevent_from_adding']`: When we are adding something, we may want to prevent it from being added (and progressing to the following callbacks).
 This field, once set to `True`, prevents all following callbacks from running, as well as the datapoint from being added.
 This can be used for suppressing double detections.
 The field will be created initially and set to `False`.
+    - PRIORS:
+       - There are some things that we want to persist within the database, and may want to be able to query.
+We have reserved the session number -1 for priors.
+          - TODO:
+             - Setup a prior flag to automatically set the prior information.
+    - Required fields on any type stored in the system:
+       - SESSION_UID:int - This is used for storing the session unique identifier. (-1 for priors).
+       - UID:str - This is used for returning the unique identifier once you've added an object.
     - OTHER NOTES:
+       - ENUMS:
+          - These need to begin with a leading underscore so that they are ignored while querying.
     + `ConsistencyChecker`        (ObjConsistencyManager.py)
        - SUMMARY:
           - Every frame that the recognition system processes will share some objects.
 Object consistency checking is not done for this.
 This script checks for the consistency of objects across different attributes.
 It uses `ConsistencyArgs` as its input.